subhrendu1987/ReaderKernelWriterUser/README.md

 # Instructions to build and execute
 This example represents a Reader-Writer example between kernel and user process.
 The given LKM which reads from a buffer.
 The buffer can be written by an user process.
+The example is created with the help of ChatGPT.
 ## LKM Reader
 ### Environment preparation
 1. Install dependencies